clarriu97/vericlient/docs/api_docs/daspeak/client_usage.md

 print(f"Net speech duration of the audio file: {generate_credential_output.net_speech_duration}")
 ```

-## Generate a credential from a BytesIO object
+## Generate a credential from a bytes object

 ```python
 from vericlient import DaspeakClient